aGuyNamedJonas/slim-redux/0.2-release-planning/slim-redux API v0.2.md

 ```

 ### calculation(calcFunction, subscriptionMap, [changeCallback], [{store: storeInstance}])
-**Description:** Calculations take a bunch of subscriptions to a part of the state and return a calculated value that is being re-calculated anytime any of the subscribed to parts of the state change.
-Optionally a callback can be provided which is called with the values that this calculation computes as arguments.
+**Description:** Calculations are a great way to compute derived values off of the state. calculation() returns the computed value and internally uses redux-reselect, so the value you get might be cached which makes this efficient.
+Also you can pass in a callback into calculation() which gets invoked AFTER any of the subscribed-to values has changed and the new result has been computed.
+Like that this is a powerful way to react to state changes in a very specific and granular way.

 **Parameters:**
 * `calcFunction`: Function which takes the subscriptions as an argument and then returns a calculated value off of these subscriptions.
 Anytime any of these subscriptions change, the `calcFunction` is re-invoked.